MarcoPittarello/iPastoralist/README.md

 ## **When to use it**

-  - you surveyed botanical composition of grasslands with the vertical point-quadrat / pinpoint (or point‐intercept) method, i.e. plant species are recorded at fixed interval along a **linear transect** (Daget and Poissonet, 1971)
+  - Botanical composition of grasslands was surveyed with the vertical point-quadrat / pinpoint (or point‐intercept) method, i.e. plant species are recorded at fixed interval along a **linear transect** (Daget and Poissonet, 1971)
-  - (Optional) Since occasional species are often missed by this method, you listed all other plant species included within a X-m buffer area around the transect line (i.e. **vegetation plot**)
+  - (Optional) Since occasional species are often missed by the vertical point-quadrat / pinpoint (or point‐intercept) method, a list of all other plant species included within a buffer area around the transect line (i.e. **vegetation plot**) was carried out.

 ## **What it does**